 The address, Amathountos 6, puts the restaurant in direct dialogue with the sea.
 Approaching along the coastal road, the building reads as a confident intervention in a neighbourhood where the light off the water and the salt in the air have long dictated what works aesthetically.
 Inside, the décor carries the register that Wolfgang's Steakhouse has refined across its international locations: architectural solidity, warm tones, a room designed to read as occasion dining without tipping into ceremony.

-Wolfgang's Steakhouse, the chain founded by Wolfgang Zweiner, has operated on a consistent format across its locations: USDA prime beef, dry-aged in-house, served in a steakhouse grammar that owes its lineage to the great New York institutions of the mid-twentieth century.
+Wolfgang's Steakhouse is a classic New York steakhouse in Limassol, Cyprus, serving USDA prime beef dry-aged in-house in a format that owes its lineage to the great New York institutions of the mid-twentieth century.
 Zweiner himself spent decades at Peter Luger in Brooklyn before establishing the first Wolfgang's in Midtown Manhattan in 2004.
 That lineage matters to understanding what the Limassol outpost is doing and who it is doing it for.

 In a city where Columbia Steak House has long operated as the local steakhouse reference point, Wolfgang's arrival introduced a different competitive axis: not the Cypriot interpretation of the format, but the American original transplanted to a Mediterranean context.
 The two properties are addressing different expectations in the same category, and that distinction is worth holding when evaluating either.

-Across Wolfgang's global footprint, which spans New York, Tokyo, Beverly Hills, and beyond, the kitchen disciplines that define the brand — consistent aging protocol, tableside carving, a wine program built around significant American producers — travel with the concept.
-Whether the Limassol team executes that full program should be confirmed directly with the venue; specific menu details and service protocols are not available to us here.
+Across Wolfgang's global footprint, which spans New York, Tokyo, Beverly Hills, and beyond, the kitchen disciplines that define the brand, consistent aging protocol, tableside carving, a wine program built around significant American producers, travel with the concept.
 What the brand record establishes is the frame within which the kitchen and front-of-house are working.

 The Team Dynamic at This Format of Restaurant